 3. Click the device address to copy the MAC address to the clipboard

-9. Click modified tag entry and select Write to write to a NFC tag.
-Uncheck the ‘confirm overwrite’ option and approach the required NFC tag to write the new contents.
+6. Press OK and then select Write and approach the required NFC tag to write the new contents.
 Apply NFC tag to target Bluetooth device.
-Check that device is powered on and in pairing mode (this is default for Zebra printers i.e. pairing is enabled when the device is powered on and it is not already paired with another device.
+Check that device is powered on and in pairing mode (this is default for Zebra printers i.e. pairing is enabled when the device is powered on and it is not already paired with another device)

 11. Pairing completes as expected and the device is usable for printing etc. Note that for some devices (e.g. CS4070) it may be necessary to manually press the device name in the Bluetooth list on the Android device in order to complete the connection and pairing process.

 12. On older devices such as the TC55 , you may see a spurious error message below but the pairing will have completed as expected so this can be ignored.